Patrix726/CGA-Project/individual/Tekle.md

             }
          // Run your code again and look at the watchers.
         ```
-     - Lesson Five:
+     - Level Five:
         ```
          The answer is C
         ```
-  - Lesson Six: Practice
+  - Level Six: Practice
       ```
       // Take a look at the value in the watcher
       // Add a watcher for the y property